Married to a professional chef, the author has learned a thing or two about finding the right gift for someone who loves to cook.

 If you want to help someone celebrate their entrance into the restaurant and hospitality industry, here are a few practical gift ideas.

 - Family heirloom cookbooks

 - Kitchen memoirs

-1. Metal Toolbox with Padlock
+1. Metal Toolbox With Padlock

 Over a lifetime, a chef can accrue an assortment of quality kitchen knives valued in the hundreds, if not thousands, of dollars.
-Not only are good quality knives expensive, each knife in the chef's collection will have a certain feel in their hand, a comfortable familiarity honed over time.
+Not only are good quality knives expensive, but each knife in the chef's collection will also have a certain feel in their hand, a comfortable familiarity honed over time.
 That's why a solid, well-constructed toolbox with a padlock is such a good gift idea.
 You'll be helping to keep the chef's work tools safe and secure.

 If you're also wondering if you should get a new knife as a gift, too, my suggestion is to get a gift certificate for a specialty kitchenware shop instead.
 There are so many different knives that the chef will need in the kitchen and each one has a specific purpose and function.
 The gift recipient will make much better use of a knife that he has selected for himself rather than one that was purchased and given as a gift.

 2. Knife-Sharpening Tools

 Regular professional knife sharpening is essential for keeping a chef's tools of the trade in tip-top shape.
 But in between regularly scheduled tool maintenance, a small manual sharpening device would be a good idea.